 Generally speaking, state juvenile justice systems handle cases involving defendants under the age of 18.4 (This is not a hard-and-fast rule, however; every state makes exceptions for younger people to be prosecuted as adults in some situations or for certain offenses.5) Of the 48,000 youths in juvenile facilities, more than two-thirds (69%) are 16 or older.
 Troublingly, more than 500 confined children are no more than 12 years old.6

-Black, Hispanic, and American Indian youth are overrepresented in juvenile facilities.
+Black and American Indian youth are overrepresented in juvenile facilities, while white youth are underrepresented.
 These racial disparities7 are particularly pronounced when it comes to Black boys and American Indian girls.
-While less than 14% of all youth under 18 in the U.S. are Black, 43% of boys and 34% of girls in juvenile facilities are Black.
+While just 14% of all youth under 18 in the U.S. are Black, 43% of boys and 34% of girls in juvenile facilities are Black.
 And even excluding youth held in Indian country facilities, American Indians make up 3% of girls and 1.5% of boys in juvenile facilities, despite comprising less than 1% of all youth nationally.8

 Justice-involved youth are held in a number of different types of facilities.
 (See “types of facilities” sidebar).
 Some facilities look a lot like prisons, some are prisons, and others offer youths more freedom and services.
 For many youths, “residential placement” in juvenile facilities is virtually indistinguishable from incarceration.

 Most youth in juvenile facilities12 experience distinctly carceral conditions, in facilities that are: